Review · 12 min read

 Do I need any tools or accounts to attend?

-No paid tools required to attend.
-To implement the workflows during the week, an account with at least one AI tool (ChatGPT, Claude, or similar) is recommended.
+No paid tools are required to attend.
+To build along during the week an account with at least one AI tool (ChatGPT, Claude, or similar) helps, and Day 4 uses no-code builders like Lovable and Overskill.

 How is this different from Russell's other challenges?

 Earlier challenges like Make More Offers focused on offers and copywriting.
-This one is operational — it shows you how to run a business with AI agents in seats traditionally filled by humans.
+This one is about using AI to do the work — the swipe-file content system, a one-person marketing machine, building software with no code, and selling AI services.